 City County

 Certification

-Financial Statements (including notes) [1]
+Financial Statements (including notes) ^[1]

-C.1.
-1.1.
-01 D

 Schedule 01, Revenues/Expenditures/Expenses

 Schedule 06, Summary of Bank Reconciliation

 Schedule 09, Liabilities

 Schedule 15, Expenditures of State Financial

 Assistance

 Schedule 16, Expenditures of Federal Awards

 Schedule 17, Public Work [2]

-Schedule 19, Labor Relations Consultant(s)

 Schedule 20, Sales and Use Tax for Public Facilities

 Schedule 21, Risk Management

 Schedule 22, Assessment Questionnaire [3]

-- [1] Only cities and counties with revenue of \$2 million or more are required to prepare the notes to the financial statements.
-See Caution, above. - [2] See BARS Manual for detailed instructions indicating which cities are required to prepare this schedule. - [3] Only cities with revenue usually less than \$300,000 are required to prepare this schedule.
+[1] Only cities and counties with revenue of \$2 million or more are required to prepare the notes to the financial statements.
+See Caution, above.

+[2] See BARS Manual for detailed instructions indicating which cities are required to prepare this schedule.

+[3] Only cities with revenue usually less than \$300,000 are required to prepare this schedule.